 - Sorority women have consistently scored above the all-women’s academic average.

 - Career development programs are sponsored for Panhellenic women.
-Additionally, each year a Greek faculty reception is held, where sorority women and fraternity men are able to honor appreciated faculty members.
+Each year a Greek faculty reception is held where sorority women and fraternity men are able to honor appreciated faculty members.

 - Sorority women in their sophomore and junior years have the opportunity to join the Order of Omega, a national honor society for Greek members who exhibit outstanding academics and involvement in the Greek community.

-- Each February, Penn State Panhellenic sororities join with fraternities of the Interfraternity Council (IFC) to sponsor the IFC/Panhellenic Dance Marathon, (THON) the largest student-run philanthropy in the nation.
-Over $13 million was raised during 2014 to support the Four Diamonds Fund, which helps children with cancer.
+- Each February, Penn State Panhellenic sororities join with fraternities of the Interfraternity Council (IFC) to sponsor the IFC/Panhellenic Dance Marathon, (THON) the largest student-run philanthropy in the world.
+Over $100 million has been raised to date to support the Four Diamonds Fund, which helps children with cancer.

-- 2014 marked the first year for the Panhellenic Day of Service, where women from all sororities volunteered together for different projects on and off campus.
+- 2017 marked the fourth year for the Panhellenic Day of Service, where women from all sororities volunteer together for different projects on and off campus.

-- Greek Life offers members the chance to develop leadership skills by holding various positions in the chapter, within the Greek Community, or even Panhellenic executive positions.
+- Greek Life offers members the chance to develop leadership skills by holding various positions in the chapter, within the Greek Community, or even on the Panhellenic executive board.

 - Panhellenic and IFC co-sponsor the Greek Leadership Conference.
 This event is devoted to educating chapter officers.
-Many times sorority and fraternity national officers and alumni will also attend.
+Often, sorority and fraternity national officers and alumni will also attend.